 Let’s dive in!

-#1 - The Best School Bus Size to Convert
+1) Select the Best School Bus Size to Convert

 The best school bus size to convert is very subjective and depends highly on your goals with your skoolie, how many people (and kids?) might be living in it, if you will be living in it full-time or using it for weekend getaways, and many other factors.
-Because of this being very different for each person, the following tips are a general rule of thumb to help get you on the right path.
+Because this is very different for each person, the following tips are a general rule of thumb to help get you on the right path.

 Short Bus Skoolie